Safety Committees

 - Meeting Schedule

-The Committee provides oversight of the policies, procedures and responsibilities of the University Radiation Safety Program, which functions through the Radiation Safety Office of the Environmental Health and Safety Center.
-Specifically, it is responsible for final approval of all uses of radioactive materials/devices, for oversight of user conduct, for reviewing amendments to North Carolina State’s Radiation Licenses and Registrations, and for final review of the actions of the College of Veterinary Medicine’s Radiation Safety Sub-Committee and the Reactor Safety and Audit Committee (RSAC).
+RSC provides oversight of the policies, procedures and responsibilities of the University Radiation Safety Program, which functions through the Radiation Safety Office of the Environmental Health and Safety Center.
+Specifically, it is responsible for final approval of all uses of radioactive materials and radiation-producing devices, for oversight of user conduct, for reviewing amendments to NC State’s Radiation Licenses and Registrations, and for final review of the actions of the College of Veterinary Medicine’s Radiation Safety Sub-Committee (CVM RSSC) and the Reactor Safety and Audit Committee (RSAC).
 In addition, this Committee advises the Director of the Environmental Health and Safety Center on matters relating to radiation safety.

-In order to fulfill its duties to the University, the Committee participates in comprehensive reviews of the operations and performance of the Radiation Safety Programs on an annual basis and meets at least four times per calendar year.
+In order to fulfill its duties to the university, the Committee participates in comprehensive reviews of the operations and performance of the Radiation Safety Programs on an annual basis and meets at least four times per academic year.

 Members are appointed by the Executive Vice Chancellor and Provost, and the Executive Vice Chancellor for Finance and Administration, based on recommendations from the Radiation Safety Committee Chair, Committee members and the Radiation Safety Officer.
 The Committee is composed of faculty members of the various colleges and components of the university who have a working knowledge of radiation safety practices, are actively engaged in teaching and/or research endeavors or are involved in university related matters involving radiation use.
-Additional representation from other university areas may include the Faculty Senate, University Management, College of Veterinary Medicine, and Facility Operations.
-Permanent, ex-officio Committee members include the Radiation Safety Officer, a staff member of the Radiation Safety Office, the Director of Environmental Health and Safety Center, the PULSTAR Reactor Health Physicist and a member of the Nuclear Reactor Program.
+Additional representation from other university areas may include the Faculty Senate, University Management, the College of Veterinary Medicine and Facility Operations.
+Permanent, ex-officio Committee members include the Radiation Safety Officer, a staff member of the Radiation Safety Office, the Director of Environmental Health and Safety, the PULSTAR Reactor Health Physicist, the chair of the RSAC and a member of the Nuclear Reactor Program.
 One of the general faculty members shall be elected Vice Chair of the Committee and will ascend to the position of Chair upon completion of the current Chair’s term.

 Copies of the Minutes will be available for review by interested parties and official copies will be maintained by the Radiation Safety Office.